stefankroes/ancestry/README.md

 bytes.
 Since this column will just contains numbers and slashes, it works much better.
 It also works better for the uuid case as well.

+Alternatively, if you create a [`text_pattern_ops`](https://www.postgresql.org/docs/current/indexes-opclass.html) index for your postgresql column, subtree selection will use an efficient index for you regardless of whether you created the column with `POSIX` encoding.

 If you opt out of this, and are trying to run tests on postgres, you may need to set the environment variable `COLLATE_SYMBOLS=false`.
 Sorry to say that a discussion on this topic is out of scope.
 The important take away is postgres sort order is not consistent across operating systems but other databases do not have this same issue.

+NOTE: A Btree index (as is recommended) has a limitaton of 2704 characters for the ancestry column.
+This means you can't have an tree with a depth that is too great (~> 900 items at most).

 ## Add ancestry to your model
 * Add to app/models/[model.rb]: